 3. Creating POP or POS assets for your retailers

-Both you and retail store owners or managers want to make more money with your products.
-One way you can do that is by creating point of purchase (POP) or point of sale (POS) display assets for them.
+Both you and your retail partners want to increase sales and make sure your products stand out in-store.
+One way to support them is by providing high-quality point of purchase (POP) and point of sale (POS) display assets.

-To do that, you’ll need to create a folder (or use a digital asset management tool) with some of the following assets:
+To create these assets, pull together a folder (or use a digital asset management tool like Dash) with essentials such as:

-• Digital renderings of display options to show retailers what the displays will look like.
+- Digital renderings of display options to show retailers exactly what in-store setups could look like

 4. Use cross-promotional campaigns

-If you're trying to improve your existing retail partnerships with better trade marketing, you can try cross-promotional collabs with trade partners.
+If you're trying to improve your existing retail partnerships with better trade marketing, you can try collaborating on campaigns with trade partners.

 Cross-promotion is a strategy that all the brands we spoke to recommended, for good reason.
-Collaborative relationships are a win-win for both your brand and the retailer.
+It’s a popular trade promotions strategy to help both your brand and retail outlets.
+Try getting creative with your retail partners to build engaging collabs.

-For example, Kunal Madan, Founder of Amarra (a fashion brand specializing in event wear), uses special promotions to increase sales volumes across a number of his brands:
+For example, Kunal Madan, Founder of Amarra (a fashion brand specialising in event wear), uses special promotions to increase sales volumes across a number of his brands:

 "I have often collaborated with retail partners to bundle products or offer an in-store exclusive product—this helps incentivize customers to visit the physical retail stores."